top of page

 The verb 'abide' has a rich etymology that can be traced back to the Old English word 'ābīdan,' which is a combination of 'ā-' meaning 'completely' or 'thoroughly,' and 'bīdan,' meaning 'to wait' or 'to remain.'
 In its earliest sense, 'abide' meant to wait patiently or to remain steadfast.
 Over time, its meaning evolved to include the idea of accepting, enduring, or tolerating something, typically a situation or condition, without resistance or complaint.
 This transformation in meaning reflects how language adapts to convey not just the act of waiting but also the capacity to endure and accept circumstances with patience and fortitude, making 'abide' a word that captures the essence of resilience and acceptance.

-Find the meaning of abide
+Quiz: Find the meaning of the verb abide:

 Try Again!